-It also creates complications when you look at a situation where the seller is selling both an item and a service combined, such as a machine that comes with with installation and training.
-Using the invoice method makes taxing this sort of thing difficult and invites tax evasion.
-E.g., the seller sells the item at cost and charges more for the services, or vice versa, depending on which is taxed more heavily.
+This requires a great deal of paperwork, especially when different rates apply to different items.
+It also creates complications and many opportunities for deception.
+For example, consider a situation where the seller is selling both an item and a service combined, such as a machine that comes with installation and training.
+Using the invoice method requires the seller to accurately divide the price, which invites tax evasion, since the seller can easily sell the item at cost and charge more for the services, or vice versa, depending on which is taxed at a higher rate.

 If you think about it, this is much simpler.
-The business just keeps track of its cashflow – something it needs to do anyway – and (with a few minor adjustments for interest and non-business expenses) it pays tax on the net increase in cash.
+The business just keeps track of its cashflow – something it needs to do anyway – and (with a few minor adjustments for rent, interest, and non-business expenses) it pays tax on the net increase in cash, if any.

 And, in fact, another name for this kind of tax is a “destination-based cash flow tax.”
 For PR reasons, Congressional Republicans prefer this name for a similar proposal they have made recently.

 Isn’t 20% high for a VAT or sales tax?

 It’s crucial to understand that this version of a goods & services tax is NOT a 20% sales tax or a 20% VAT.
 Because labor costs are deductible from the sales price at every stage in the supply chain, the 20% ends up being levied only on the non-labor portion of the cost.
 In practice, this means that this particular 20% GST or business cashflow tax is very roughly equivalent to a normal 12% VAT.